 - Will regularly or frequently be staying or working at a child care operation, foster home, or prospective adoptive home while children are being provided care.

 - Are counted in the child-to-caregiver ratio (as defined in Texas Administrative Code § 746.1501) for a childcare operation.

 - A director, owner, operator, employee, or prospective employee of a child care or residential child care center.

 - A director, owner, operator, employee, or prospective employee of a child-placing agency.

 - A current or prospective foster parent taking care of a child through a child-placing agency.

 - A current or prospective adoptive parent seeking to adopt a child through a child-placing agency.

 Further disclosure of your Social Security number is governed by the Public Information Act (Chapter 552 of the Texas Government Code) and other applicable law.

 - For information on obtaining criminal history or abuse and neglect background checks in other states, please see Criminal Background Checks State Contacts.

 - I live in another state and require a Texas Child Abuse/Neglect Central Registry background check.
 How do I request one?
-Please see the frequently asked questions on the DFPS In-State and Out-of-State Child Abuse Central Registry FAQ webpage for information.
+Please see the frequently asked questions on the Out-Of-State Guide for Child Care Employees and Adoptive Parents (PDF) for information.